TNT-JEFFERSON/TERRENEITOR/README.md

 * Obtain expertise and mastery in the topic of robotics, engineering and self-driven robots.
 * Learning how to cooperate and work as a team to solve problems with ingenious, imaginative, and creative solutions.
 * Acquire knowledge regarding new and old technologies, information about eletronics, hardware, software, and more.
+* Gain experience for opportunities or competitions that we might face in the future.
 * Win the competition and enjoy the process while doing so.

-TNT is form by three members (all 15 y.o.)
+TNT is form by three members (all 15 y.o.):

   - Raffaella Salama Arias
   - Emiliana Raquel Guerrero Fermín